Ecclesiastes 4:4-12 - Compare All Versions

 Then I observed all the work and ambition motivated by envy.
 What a waste!
 Smoke.
 And spitting into the wind.
 The fool sits back and takes it easy, His sloth is slow suicide.
 One handful of peaceful repose Is better than two fistfuls of worried work— More spitting into the wind.
 I turned my head and saw yet another wisp of smoke on its way to nothingness: a solitary person, completely alone—no children, no family, no friends—yet working obsessively late into the night, compulsively greedy for more and more, never bothering to ask, “Why am I working like a dog, never having any fun?
 And who cares?”
 More smoke.
 A bad business.
 It’s better to have a partner than go it alone.
 Share the work, share the wealth.
 And if one falls down, the other helps, But if there’s no one to help, tough!
 Two in a bed warm each other.
 Alone, you shiver all night.
 By yourself you’re unprotected.
 With a friend you can face the worst.
 Can you round up a third?
 A three-stranded rope isn’t easily snapped. * * *

-I have seen that every labor and every skill which is done is the result of rivalry between a man and his neighbor.
-This too is vanity and striving after wind.
+I have seen that every labor and every skill which is done is the result of rivalry between a person and his neighbor.
+This too is futility and striving after wind.
 The fool folds his hands and consumes his own flesh.
 One hand full of rest is better than two fists full of labor and striving after wind.
-Then I looked again at vanity under the sun.
-There was a certain man without a dependent, having neither a son nor a brother, yet there was no end to all his labor.
-Indeed, his eyes were not satisfied with riches and he never asked, “And for whom am I laboring and depriving myself of pleasure?”
-This too is vanity and it is a grievous task.
-Two are better than one because they have a good return for their labor.
-For if either of them falls, the one will lift up his companion.
-But woe to the one who falls when there is not another to lift him up.
+Then I looked again at futility under the sun.
+There was a man without a dependent, having neither a son nor a brother, yet there was no end to all his labor.
+Indeed, his eyes were not satisfied with riches, and he never asked, “And for whom do I labor and deprive myself of pleasure?”
+This too is futility, and it is an unhappy task.
+Two are better than one because they have a good return for their labor; for if either of them falls, the one will lift up his companion.
+But woe to the one who falls when there is not another to lift him up!
 Furthermore, if two lie down together they keep warm, but how can one be warm alone?
 And if one can overpower him who is alone, two can resist him.
 A cord of three strands is not quickly torn apart.

 I have seen that every [effort in] labor and every skill in work comes from man’s rivalry with his neighbor.
 This too is vanity (futility, false pride) and chasing after the wind.
 The fool folds his hands [together] and consumes his own flesh [destroying himself by idleness and apathy].
 One hand full of rest and patience is better than two fists full of labor and chasing after the wind.
 Then I looked again at vanity under the sun [in one of its peculiar forms].
 There was a certain man—without a dependent, having neither a child nor a brother, yet there was no end to all his labor.
 Indeed, his eyes were not satisfied with riches and he never asked, “For whom do I labor and deprive myself of pleasure?”
 This too is vanity (a wisp of smoke, self-conceit); yes, it is a painful effort and an unhappy task.
 [Prov 27:20; 1 John 2:16] Two are better than one because they have a more satisfying return for their labor; for if either of them falls, the one will lift up his companion.
 But woe to him who is alone when he falls and does not have another to lift him up.
 Again, if two lie down together, then they keep warm; but how can one be warm alone?
 And though one can overpower him who is alone, two can resist him.
 A cord of three strands is not quickly broken.